Is Sky broadband any good?

 We haven't included the Connect package, which is the only option available for non-LLU (read: rural) areas, above.

 Connect is substantially slower than Sky's other broadband options.
-It offers speeds of up to 6Mb - which Ofcom suggested this time last year was below the minimum required for the average home - and it's subject to constant traffic management.
+It offers speeds of up to 8Mb - which in December 2014 Ofcom suggested was below the minimum required for the average home - and it's subject to constant traffic management.

 It's also much more expensive, because it costs more for Sky to pay BT to use these exchanges, and people in these areas are likely to have few other options.

 As recently as the end of 2014, Connect also had a data limit, although at 40GB it was among the more generous capped packages available.
 The removal of the cap has made it slightly better value than previously.